[Latest] Physiology And Injuries in Sports | Chapter 7 Notes 2024

 Strength is the ability to overcome resistance.

-• Muscle Covering: The sarcolemma covering increases the muscle cross-sectional area and helps in strength component
+• Muscle Covering: The sarcolemma covering increases the muscle cross-sectional area and helps in the strength component

 • Size of the muscle: Every muscle is of different size.
 Long muscles have more potential to generate strength as compared to small muscles.

-• Muscular contraction: Concentric and Eccentric muscular contraction regulates our muscular action in controlled manner
+• Muscular contraction: Concentric and Eccentric muscular contraction regulate our muscular action in a controlled manner

 • Neuromuscular response: Impulses produced by Nervous System controls muscle contraction.

-• White muscle fibres: White muscle fibres have more connective tissues and they bring fast and strong contraction
+• White muscle fibers: White muscle fibers have more connective tissues and they bring fast and strong contraction

 • Age: Strength of muscles is maximum in age between 20- 40 years

-• Gender: Male have more strength as compared to female.
+• Gender: Males have more strength as compared to females.

 Physiological Factors Determining Endurance